 A majority of the Company's outstanding Common Stock is owned by Tontine.
-Based on a Form 4 filed with the SEC on December 3, 2021, Tontine owns approximately 56 percent of the Company's outstanding Common Stock.
-As a result, Tontine can control most of our affairs, including most actions requiring the approval of stockholders, including the election of directors and the approval of any potential merger or sale of all or substantially all of the Company's assets or segments, or the Company itself.
+Based on Amendment No. 26 to the Schedule 13D filed with the SEC on December 16, 2022, Tontine owns approximately 57.56 percent of the Company's outstanding Common Stock.
+As a result, Tontine can control most of the Company's affairs, including most actions requiring the approval of stockholders, including the election of directors and the approval of any potential merger or sale of all or substantially all of the Company's assets or segments, or the Company itself.
 Most of Tontine's shares are registered for resale on a shelf registration statement filed by the Company with the SEC.
 Tontine's sale of all or any portion of its shares could result in a change of control, which would trigger the change of control provisions in a number of our material agreements, including our credit agreement, bonding agreements with our sureties and our executive severance plan.

 The Company is party to a sublease agreement with Tontine Associates, L.L.C. for corporate office space in Greenwich, Connecticut.
-The term of the sublease agreement extends through February 2023, with monthly payments due in the amount of approximately \$8,400.
-Aggregate lease payments due on or after October 1, 2020, the beginning of the Company's last fiscal year, and through February 27, 2023, the remainder of the current lease term, are approximately \$241,000.
-During the fiscal year ended September 30, 2021, aggregate lease payments were approximately \$98,500.
+In December 2022, the Company entered into an amendment of the sublease agreement, which would have terminated in February 2023, to extend the term of the agreement through August 2024 and to increase the monthly payments from approximately \$8,400 to approximately \$8,800 effective March 2023.
+Aggregate lease payments due on or after October 1, 2021, the beginning of the Company's last fiscal year, and through August 31, 2024, the remainder of the current lease term, are approximately \$301,500.
+During the fiscal year ended September 30, 2022, aggregate lease payments were approximately \$100,700.
 The lease has terms at market rates and payments by the Company are at a rate consistent with that paid by Tontine Associates, L.L.C. to its landlord.

-On December 6, 2018, the Company entered into a Board Observer Letter Agreement with Tontine Associates, L.L.C. (the "Agreement") in order to assist Tontine in managing its investment in the Company.
-Subject to the terms and conditions set forth in the Agreement, Tontine has the right, at any time that it holds at least 20% of the outstanding Common Stock of the Company, to appoint a representative to serve as an observer to the Board observer, who serves at the discretion of and must be reasonably acceptable to those members of the Board who are not affiliates of Tontine, has no voting rights or other decision making authority.
-Subject to the terms and conditions set forth in the Agreement, solog as Tontine has the right to appoint a Board observer, the Board observer will have the right to attend and participate in meetings of the Board and the committees thereof, subject to confidentiality requirements, and to receive reimbursement for reasonable out-of-pocket expenses incurred in his or her capacity as a Board observer and such rights to coverage under the Company's directors' and officers' liability insurance policy as are available to the Company's directors.
+On December 6, 2018, the Company entered into a Board Observer Letter Agreement with Tontine Associates, L.L.C. (the "Observer Agreement") in order to assist Tontine in managing its investment in the Company.
+Subject to the terms and conditions set forth in the Observer Agreement, Tontine has the right, at any time that it holds at least 20% of the outstanding Common Stock of the Company, to appoint a representative to serve as an observer to the Board.
+The Board observer, who serves at the discretion of and must be reasonably acceptable to those members of the Board who are not affiliates of Tontine, has no voting rights or other decision making authority.
+Subject to the terms and conditions set forth in the Observer Agreement, so long as Tontine has the right to appoint a Board observer, the Board observer will have the right to attend and participate in meetings of the Board and the committees thereof, subject to confidentiality requirements, and to receive reimbursement for reasonable out-of-pocket expenses incurred in his or her capacity as a Board observer and such rights to coverage under the Company's directors' and officers' liability insurance policy as are available to the Company's directors.